 Healthcare leaders are facing serious challenges balancing the requirements of clinical medicine and financial business strategies.
 The Graduate Certificate in Improving Healthcare Value will give you the business knowledge and training to meet today's healthcare management challenges.

-The Finance and Business track of the Graduate Certificate in Improving Healthcare Value encompasses five healthcare-specific courses in Accounting, Economics, Finance, Marketing and Health Service & Systems Organization.
-Candidates can take these courses as a stand-alone certificate over the course of three semesters, which requires five courses (total of 15 semester credit hours).
+The Finance and Business track of the Graduate Certificate in Improving Healthcare Value encompasses healthcare-specific courses in Accounting, Economics and Finance.
 CPH 600 is required for this track.

 - CPH 600 - Health Services and Systems Organization: An introduction to the health care delivery system in the United States, including its composition, functioning, the interrelationships of organizations and professional groups within the system in various settings, health care terminology, and major problems and issues in the delivery of health services.

 - ACC 628 - Financial/Managerial Accounting OR CPH 655 - Management Accounting: ACC 628 - A study of the application of accounting information and services in the recognition or solution of management problems in business.
 Prereqs: ACC 201, or ACC 221 and 222 or its equivalent, and MA 123 or its equivalent.
 CPH 655 - This course introduces the use of management accounting techniques for decision making in healthcare organizations.
 Lectures, problems and cases will be used to focus on various types of healthcare organizations.